perellonieto/diary/README.md

 Search one sentence
 -------------------

-If the name of the diary is not specified the sentences is searched into all the diaries
+If the name of the diary is not specified the sentence is searched in all the diaries

 ```sh